 Olive Thomas had a short, but successful career.
 She worked for the Ziegfeld Follies and Midnight Frolic and she starred in over twenty motion pictures.
 She was also one of the first actresses to be termed “a flapper,” along with Clara Bow, Louise Brooks and Joan Crawford.

 There is something very endearing about women in history who defied social norms and stepped outside of the boundaries the world imposed on them to fight for their causes, their faith, their family, or their beliefs.

 Belle Boyd is one such woman.
-This month in history, on December 1, 1863 Belle Boyd, Confederate spy, was released from prison in Washington, D.C.
+This month in history, on December 1, 1863, Belle Boyd, a Confederate spy, was released from prison in Washington, D.C.
 She was only 19 years old.

 I am always scouring the internet for interesting stories about empowered women in history.
-Belle’s story caught my eye because I also write about a confederate spy in my novel, Dead Eye Dame—the fictionalization of Annie Oakley as an amateur sleuth (now being marketed by my agent for publication.)
+Belle’s story caught my eye because I also write about a Confederate spy in my novel, Girl with a Gun—the fictionalization of Annie Oakley as an amateur sleuth (now being marketed by my agent for publication.)
 My spy is not as crafty and endearing as Belle, nor is he female, but he shares the same rebellious and cause-driven nature.

 At 12 years old, Belle’s parents sent her to the esteemed Mount Washington Female College of Baltimore.
 After graduating at 16, Belle enjoyed a life of dancing and parties as a debutant in Washington, D.C.
 This must have been when she honed her skills as a flirt and expert communicator.
 After a season, she returned to her life and family in Martinsburg.